2023 Read with Jenna Book Club List: The Best Books Ranked

 There are so many layers to this book that is a book about a fictional author and his book “Hell of a Book”.
 I can see why Jenna chose this book as her July 2021 pick.

 The description of the book does not do it justice.
-It is a powerful and poignant commentary on family, children, and the lengths that parents will go to in order to protect their black children.
+It is a powerful and poignant commentary on family, children, and the lengths that parents will go to to protect their children.
 This book is haunting.

 A Burning by Megha Majumbar